ExistensialReset/flowmosr/AI-fundamentals/SYMBIOTIC_INTELLIGENCE.md

 Repair and replacement are local skills

-No vendor lock‑in
+No vendor lock-in

 ---

 ## 16. BIRTH COST & ECOLOGICAL HONESTY

-Symbiotic Intelligence is born through high‑energy training.
+Symbiotic Intelligence is born through high-energy training.

 This cost is acknowledged openly.